trimstray/the-practical-linux-hardening-guide/README.md

 The process of hardening servers involves both IT ops. and security teams and require changes to the default configuration according to industry benchmarks.

 You need to harden your system to protect your assets as much as possible.
 Why it's important?
 Please read a great and short article that [explains hardening process](https://linux-audit.com/linux-server-hardening-most-important-steps-to-secure-systems/) step by step by [Michael Boelen](https://michaelboelen.com/).

-The first time is always the hardest, and I hope this guide will get you started down the righteous path.

 ### How to hardening Linux?